Concave Utility Reinforcement Learning with Zero-Constraint Violations: Related Works

-\citet{xu2020primal} consider an infinite horizon discounted setup with constraints and obtain global convergence using policy gradient algorithms. \citet{ding2020natural} also considers an infinite horizon discounted setup.
-They use a natural policy gradient to update the primal variable and sub-gradient descent to update the dual variable. \citet{singh2020learning} considered the setup of infinite-horizon CMDPs with long-term average constraints with an optimism based algorithm and forced explorations.
-We consider a similar setting with unichain CMDP and propose an optimism based algorithm to bound the regret as $\Tilde{O}(LdT_{M}S\sqrt{A/T})$ using explorations assisted by the ergodicity of the MDP.
-Very recently, \citet{gattami2021reinforcement} analyzed the asymptotic performance for Lagrangian based algorithms for infinite-horizon long-term average constraints, however they only show convergence guarantees without explicit convergence rates.
+\citet{xu2020primal} considered an infinite horizon discounted setup with constraints and obtain global convergence using policy gradient algorithms. \citet{bai2022achieving} proposed a conservative stochastic model-free primal-dual algorithm for infinite horizon discounted setup. \citet{ding2020natural,bai2023achieving} also considered an infinite horizon discounted setup with parametrization.
+They used a natural policy gradient to update the primal variable and sub-gradient descent to update the dual variable.
+In addition to the above results on discounted MDPs, the long-term rewards have also been considered. \citet{singh2020learning} considered the setup of infinite-horizon ergodic CMDPs with long-term average constraints with an optimism based algorithm. \citet{gattami2021reinforcement} analyzed the asymptotic performance for Lagrangian based algorithms for infinite-horizon long-term average constraints, however they only show convergence guarantees without explicit convergence rates. \citet{chen2022learning} provided an optimistic online mirror descent algorithm for ergodic MDPs which obtain a regret bound of $O(T_MS\sqrt{SAT})$, and \citet{wei2022provably} provided a model free SARSA algorithm which obtains a regret bound of $O(\sqrt{SA}T^{5/6})$ for constrained MDPs. \citet{agarwal2022regret} proposed a posterior sampling based algorithm for infinite horizon setup with a regret of $\Tilde{O}(T_MS\sqrt{AT})$ and constraint violation of $\Tilde{O}(T_MS\sqrt{AT})$.

-\textbf{Concave Utility RL:} Another major research area related to constrained RL is concave utility RL \cite{hazan2019provably}.
-Along this direction, \citet{cheung2019regret} considered a concave function of expected per-step vector reward and developed an algorithm using Frank-Wolfe gradient of the concave function for tabular infinite horizon MDPs. \citet{agarwal2019reinforcement} also considered the same setup, but proposed a posterior sampling based algorithm.
+\textbf{Concave Utility RL:} Another major research area related to this work is concave utility RL \citep{hazan2019provably}.
+Along this direction, \citet{cheung2019regret} considered a concave function of expected per-step vector reward and developed an algorithm using Frank-Wolfe gradient of the concave function for tabular infinite horizon MDPs. \citet{agarwal2019reinforcement,agarwal2022multi} also considered the same setup using a posterior sampling based algorithm.
 Recently, \citet{brantley2020constrained} combined concave utility reinforcement learning and constrained reinforcement learning for an episodic setup. \citet{yu2021morl} also considered the case of episodic setup with concave utility RL.
-However, both \citet{brantley2020constrained} and \citet{yu2021morl} consider the weaker regret definition by \citet{efroni2020exploration}, and \citet{cheung2019regret} and \citet{yu2021morl} do not target the convergence of the policy.
+However, both \citep{brantley2020constrained} and \citep{yu2021morl} consider the weaker regret definition by \citet{efroni2020exploration}, and \citet{cheung2019regret,yu2021morl} do not target the convergence of the policy.
 Further, these works do not target zero-constraint violations.
+Recently, policy gradient based algorithms have also been studied for discounted infinite horizon setup \cite{bai2022joint}.